 The term “the Ruby cocoa bean” has been used to describe the cacao bean used to make ruby chocolate.
 However, Ruby chocolate doesn’t come from any special variety of cacao plant; it is created through a specific manufacturing process.
 “Ruby cacao” is simply the name given to cacao beans used to make Ruby chocolate.

-The typical process to make chocolate involves fermentation which gives chocolate its typical flavor and dark brown color.
+The typical process of making chocolate involves fermentation which gives chocolate its typical flavor and dark brown color.
 However, Ruby chocolate’s pink color is reportedly due to under-fermented cacao beans treated with a unique (patented) process.

 There isn’t much known about the specific manufacturing process used to create Ruby chocolate.
 Callebaut has played this close to the vest, so exactly how Ruby chocolate differs from regular chocolate isn’t known.
 Callebaut denies Ruby chocolate being a new variety of cacao or being genetically modified.